 Even though there seems to be some bleeding it was very minimal based on the research.

 3. Best Fabric Markers

 Don’t be fooled by the name because these can work on other surfaces such as paper, canvas, and even wall art.
 But the main purpose is to color and draw on fabric using a permanent ink that retains its vibrancy and color after being washed multiple times.
 Popular items like shoes, shirts, and handbags serve as good canvases.
-Most of these brands are more kid-friendly but care on ingredients should always be noted.
+Most of these brands are more kid-friendly but care about ingredients should always be noted.

 Crafts 4 All Fabric Markers